UrbanCompass/bazel/site/designs/_posts/2015-07-02-skylark-remote-repositories.md

 the same way it does for build file but with WORKSPACE specific functions instead.

-In the same way that we have macros and rules for the BUILD file, we are going to have macros and rule for the WORKSPACE file.
+In the same way that we have macros and rules for the UCBUILD file, we are going to have macros and rule for the WORKSPACE file.
 The former will be a convenient way to combine remote repositories and the latter enable creation of new repositories kind.